 - To reduce itching apply calamine lotion, hydrocortisone cream, a topical antihistamine, or an anesthetic containing benzocaine

-- Oral antihistamine such as diphenhydramine (Benadryl) may be used
+- Oral antihistamine products such as diphenhydramine (Benadryl) may be used

-- Avoid scratching to reduce the chance of infection
+- Avoid scratching to help prevent of infection

 - Seek medical attention if rash becomes infected or affected area is near the eyes